r3dfx080/VHSDecode-HSDAOH-Capture-Hardware-Development/README.md

 [Gain setup and ADC module modification](initial_setup_and_modification/README.md) Sharing of VHS-Decode hardware development with a focus on standardising of the low cost HSDAOH AD9226 ADC module.

+(Use with misrc-gui for hsdaoh)[https://github.com/machcnz/HSDAOH-MISRC-GUI] - download and install the Windows release here.